amygreenbooks/amy-green-books/content/books/things-we-didnt-say.md

     quote: |-
       This compelling novel of life on the US home front during World War II fascinated me from beginning to end.
+  - author: "Julie Klassen, author of *The Bridge to Belle Island*"
+    quote: >-
+      Based on actual World War II experiences, and sparkling with humor and touches of romance, this is an impressive debut from a multitalented writer.
+  - author: Beverly Lewis
+    quote: |-
+      Amy Green’s debut novel kept me guessing to the very end—twist upon twist upon twist.
+She is a master plotter, so read every single word!
   - author: >-
       Sarah Sundin, bestselling and award-winning author of *When Twilight Breaks* and the Sunrise at Normandy series